quicwg/base-drafts/draft-ietf-quic-http.md

 : PING frames do not exist, since QUIC provides equivalent functionality.

 GOAWAY (0x7):
-: GOAWAY is sent only from server to client and does not contain an error code.
+: GOAWAY does not contain an error code.
+In the client to server direction, it carries a Push ID instead of a server initiated stream ID.
   See {{frame-goaway}}.

 WINDOW_UPDATE (0x8):